Benefits of Shortening My Payment Period

-Don’t overlook another potential savings area, PMI.
+Don’t overlook another potential savings area: Private Mortgage Insurance (PMI).
 If you home’s current market value has increased and you can reduce your loan-to-value ratio below the lender’s threshold for requiring PMI, this could allow for a monthly savings.

 Ready to run the numbers?
 An experienced loan consultant can also discuss benefits and factors to consider whether reducing your repayment period will work for you.
 Call (800) 210-8849.